In this epic SEO for bloggers guide, I’m going to show you how to optimize your new blog for Google search.

 h2 tags – It helps if you have related keywords mentioned in h2 tags.

-In the content – Especially in the couple of sentences of the blog post.
+In the content – Especially near the top.

 If your slug format looks different – you need to change them.
 To change the structure of your WordPress URLs, go to Settings > Permalinks.